CounterpartyXCP/Documentation/docs/advanced/api-v2/node-api.md

 # Counterparty Core API

-The Counterparty Core API is the recommended (and only supported) way to query the state of a Counterparty node.
+The Counterparty Core API is the recommended way to query the state of a Counterparty node.
+All other methods have no official support.

 Please see [Apiary](https://counterpartycore.docs.apiary.io/) for interactive documentation.